traineraio/installfest2020/README.md

 };
 ```

-You also have to add this bootstrap to second page.
+You also have to add this bootstrap to the second page.

 ### _app.js

-If you dont want to repeat this bootstrap setting, navigation, ... layout it self, you can move those into `./pages/_app.js` and create layout for all your pages.
+If you don't want to repeat this bootstrap setting, navigation, ... the layout itself, you can move those into `./pages/_app.js` and create the layout for all your pages.

 ```jsx
 // pages/_app.js